FlorentCLMichel/nonlinear_schrodinger/Readme.md

 # Limitations

-This project is in a very early phase, and most features are not implemented yet.

-My aim is to design it from scratch as much as possible to maximize flexibility.
-This will also certainly make it less efficient that solvers built on existing crates like [`num`](https://docs.rs/num/0.4.0/num/) for defining the `Complex` type and [`fftw3`](https://github.com/rust-math/fftw) for the Fourier transforms.
+My aim is to design it from scratch as much as possible as a learning experience.
+For this reason, it is less efficient that solvers built on existing well-optimised crates like [`num`](https://docs.rs/num/0.4.0/num/) for defining the `Complex` type and [`fftw3`](https://github.com/rust-math/fftw) for the Fourier transforms.
 If you would like to use this project but performance is an issue, please let me know—I'll be happy to write a version using faster libraries than my custom ones.
 (Or, of course, feel free to do it yourself and submit a pull request!)

 The Fourier transform engine is primarily designed for power-of-two sizes.
 It should work with non-power-of-two sizes too, but with worse performances.